How to Increase Testosterone: A Complete Guide

 Research shows that elevated levels of cortisol — the hormone responsible for managing your body’s response to stress — may cause your body’s testosterone production to decline.

-In research published in the Journal of Sports Science & Medicine, researchers identified a link between high cortisol levels and a reduction in testosterone levels.
+In research published in the Journal of Sports Science & Medicine, researchers identified a link between high cortisol levels and reduced testosterone levels.

 In short, stress can be a major testosterone killer, as well as something that you should try to limit for your general well-being.